 Good Cheer 2 is a bar equipped with interactive electronic dart machines by DARTSLIVE.
 Servee zero degrees premium Sapporo beer and non-alcholic beverages as well.

-Based on the recent list of Halal-certified Eating Establishments on MUIS website, halal-certified outlets include Burger King, Curry Times Tingkat, Encik Tan, Gourmet Pizza to Go, Manhattan Fish Market and Pezzo.
+Based on the recent list of Halal-certified Eating Establishments on MUIS website, halal-certified outlets include Curry Times Tingkat, Encik Tan, Popeyes Louisiana Kitchen, Manhattan Fish Market, Old Town White Coffee and Pezzo.